-The aim of the Living with Disability Research Centre is to generate an evidence base to inform and improve practices, programs and policies for people with a cognitive disability.
 A key research focus is on the experiences of people with cognitive disabilities, their families and service providers.
-We take a lifespan perspective and we are committed to bringing about change at all levels so that our society can be inclusive.
+We take a lifespan perspective and stand committed to bringing about change at all levels so that our society can be inclusive.

 The LIDS approach